videojs/http-streaming/docs/stream-time-from-player-time.md

 1. Time changes made to the segment during transmuxing
 1. The start of the segment after transmuxing

 While the start of the segment before and after transmuxing is trivial to retrieve, getting the time changes made during transmuxing is more complicated, as we must account for any trimming, prepending, and gap filling made during the transmux stage.
-However, the required use-case only requires determining the position of a video frame, allowing us to ignore any changes made to the audio timeline (because VHS uses video as the timeline of truth), and allowing us to ignore a couple of the video changes made.
+However, the required use-case only needs the position of a video frame, allowing us to ignore any changes made to the audio timeline (because VHS uses video as the timeline of truth), as well as a couple of the video modifications.

-What follows are the changes made to a video stream by the transmuxer that could modify the timeline, and if they must be accounted for in the conversion:
+What follows are the changes made to a video stream by the transmuxer that could alter the timeline, and if they must be accounted for in the conversion:

 * Keyframe Pulling
   * Used when: the segment doesn't start with a keyframe.